-The NBC Grease Control Program is a permitting program which requires users with the potential to discharge grease laden wastewater from food preparation operations to install one of two acceptable types of grease removal equipment, the automatic electrical grease removal unit (GRU) or the in-ground passive grease interceptor (GI).
+The NBC Grease Control Program is a permitting program which requires users with the potential to discharge grease laden wastewater from food preparation operations to install one of two acceptable types of grease removal equipment, the automatic electrical mechanical grease removal unit (GRU) or the in-ground passive grease interceptor (GI).
 The permit requires the user to implement a series of Best Management Practices (BMP) which are incorporated into the permit to ensure the proper operation of the grease removal unit.
 Over the years, the NBC has held many workshops regarding grease removal technologies and is presently conducting studies regarding the effectiveness of the various types of grease removal units.

 The Grease Control Program is a well established, successful program.
 Pretreatment Programs from other municipalities often request assistance from the NBC in establishing their programs and resolving grease related issues.
-In 2011, the Pretreatment Section was contacted by representatives from the City of Fall River, MA to assist them to develop a grease control program.
-Staff from Fall River spent a day with Pretreatment staff conducting inspections of restaurants.
+In 2012, the Pretreatment Section was contacted by representatives from the Springfield Water & Sewer Commission to assist them to develop a grease control program.
+Staff from Springfield Water & Sewer Commission spent a day with Pretreatment staff conducting inspections of restaurants and learning about the program.